Pacific Park, Brooklyn: 2000s

+2010s

 The Barclays Center, for which groundbreaking for construction occurred on March 11, 2010, was opened to the public on September 21, 2012, which was also attended by some 200 protesters.
 It held its first event with a Jay-Z concert on September 28, 2012.

 In June 2014, Governor Andrew Cuomo announced that the Atlantic Yards complex would be completed by 2025.
 That August, the Atlantic Yards complex was renamed Pacific Park.
 In addition, plans for a new building comprising affordable units, the 298-unit, 18-story building at 535 Carlton Avenue, was unveiled, and a new 8 acre public park was also revealed.

-The China-based developer Greenland Holdings, along with Forest City, started the sale of 278 condos in summer 2015.
+The China-based developer Greenland Holdings, along with Forest City, took over a 70 percent stake in Pacific Park in 2014.
+Greenland started selling 278 condos in mid-2015.
 The units at 550 Vanderbilt Avenue, which cost between $550,000 and $5.5 million, will be sold by Corcoran Sunshine Marketing Group.
 Most of the project's Phase 1 was complete by August 2016.
-The master plan features a total of 16 buildings.
-However, by 2018, only four of the originally planned fifteen buildings had been completed.
-The developers stated that it may take until 2035 until the project is completed, since the project was given that build-out date when the project was re-approved in 2009.
+By 2018, only four of the originally planned fifteen buildings had been completed.
+The developers stated that it may take until 2035 until the project was completed.

-Elements of the project
+In January 2018, Forest City sold most of its remaining stake to Greenland Holdings' American subsidiary, Greenland USA, although Forest City was to retain a 5% ownership stake in the development.
+Forest City also sold 461 Dean Street to Principal Global Investors that March for $156 million.
+Subsequently, Forest City and Greenland signed an agreement to allow TF Cornerstone and the Brodsky Organization to develop three of the Pacific Park sites in August 2018.
+As part of the deal, Brodsky took over the lease for 664 Pacific Street.
+TF Cornerstone bought two sites at 615 and 595 Dean Street from Forest City and Greenland in February 2019 for $143 million, and the Brodsky Organization separately bought a fourth site that April.
+That month, Brodsky and Greenland Forest City began developing a structure with 859 apartments at 18 Sixth Avenue.
+TF Cornerstone, meanwhile, announced plans in late 2019 for 800 apartments as part of a 26-story, twin-tower complex at 615 and 595 Dean Street.